 Service center activity

-According to the MSCI (Metal Service Center Institute), service center steel shipments rose 4.3% year-over-year in January 2018.
+Service center steel shipments rose 9.7% year-over-year in March 2017.
 Higher shipments suggest strong underlying domestic demand.
-Another encouraging sign is a 6.0% yearly increase in steel inventories.

 Meanwhile, while service center shipments rose, inventory levels fell in March.
 According to the Metals Service Center Institute, at current shipping rates, the service center steel inventory represents two months’ worth of supply.
 Sheet product inventories are even lower.

 Speaking of low inventory levels, Nucor’s (NUE) CEO, John Ferriola, said during the company’s 1Q17 earnings call, “Frankly, I can’t remember the last time they were that low.”

 Low supply chain inventories bode well for US steel companies, who are expecting a restocking this year after two consecutive years of inventory destocking.
 However, with US steel prices at a substantial premium to international steel prices and expectations of a downward correction in steel prices in 2H17, service centers don’t seem to be in a hurry to replenish their stocks.
 Meanwhile, service centers could also look at foreign steel companies to take advantage of widening price spreads.

 Over the last few quarters, scrap pricing has impacted service centers’ buying behaviors.
 In the next article, we’ll look at the recent trend in scrap pricing and how it could impact US steel prices.